-The group discussed critical issues related to sustainable groundwater management, mitigating the negative impacts of the aggregate industry and recent legislative impacts to county planning and resources.
-Germann and Webb kicked offthe day before pivoting to a discussion on county collaborations to support groundwater management.
-Wisian and Micah Voulgaris, with Cow

-Creek Groundwater Conservation District, shared how the district and Kendall County were able to work together to utilize ARPA funds for new monitor wells.
-Attendees learned how Travis County was able to fund research and support the start of a new Groundwater Conservation District - the Southwestern Travis County GCD from Board President Rick Scadden and Brian Hunt with the Bureau of Economic Geology.
-Shell and David Baker from the Watershed Association closed out the groundwater discussion with a presentation on a new interlocal agreement in Hays County that has brought together the county, the cities of Wimberley and Woodcreek and two nonprofits to create a fulltime position focused on supporting the long-term health of Cypress Creek.
+The group discussed critical issues related to sustainable groundwater management, mitigating the negative impacts of the aggregate industry, and recent legislative impacts to county planning and resources.
+Commissioners Germann and Webb kicked off the day before pivoting to a discussion on county collaborations to support groundwater management.
+Commissioner Wisian and Micah Voulgaris from Cow Creek Groundwater Conservation District shared how the district and Kendall County were able to work together to utilize ARPA funds for new monitor wells.
+Attendees learned how Travis County was able to fund research and support the start of a new Groundwater Conservation District (GCD) - the Southwestern Travis County GCD from Board President Rick Scadden and Brian Hunt with the Bureau of Economic Geology.
+Commissioner Lon Shell of Hays County and David Baker from the Watershed Association closed out the groundwater discussion with a presentation on a new interlocal agreement in Hays County that has brought together the county, the cities of Wimberley and Woodcreek, and two nonprofits to create a full-time position focused on supporting the long-term health of Cypress Creek.

-The focus shifted to managing the impacts of the aggregate industry on the Hill Country, with insights from APO expert Jill Shackelford, Commissioner Rich Paces of Kerr County, attorney Lauren Ice from Perales, Allmon & Ice, P.C., and Texas State Representative Andrew Murr.
-These presentations spotlighted best practices developed in a Kerr County community advisory group, advice on navigating the APO permitting process and potential protections for riparian areas.
+After lunch, the focus shifted to managing the impacts of the aggregate industry on the Hill Country, with insights from APO expert Jill Shackelford, Commissioner Rich Paces of Kerr County, attorney Lauren Ice from Perales, Allmon & Ice, P.C., and Texas State Representative Andrew Murr.
+These presentations spotlighted best practices developed in a Kerr County community advisory group, advice on navigating the APO permitting process, and potential protections for riparian areas.

-The workshop also covered updates from interim hearings of the Texas Legislature, with presentations from Marisa Bruno with the Hill Country Alliance, Rachel Hanes of the Greater Edwards Aquifer Alliance and Adam Haynes with the Conference of Urban Counties.
+The workshop also covered updates from interim hearings of the Texas Legislature, with presentations from Marisa Bruno with the Hill Country Alliance, Rachel Hanes of the Greater Edwards Aquifer Alliance, and Adam Haynes with the Conference of Urban Counties.
 Commissioner Crownover presented updates from the state County Judges and Commissioners Association's conference before the group concluded with a session on potential legislative recommendations for 2025, led by Cliff Kaplan and Katherine Romans from the Hill Country Alliance.

-"The challenges facing the Hill Country today are unprecedented, so it's encouraging to see so many County Commissioners and stafffrom across the region demonstrate their commitment to finding solutions," said Grace Gilker, Hill Country Alliance Communities Program Manager.
+"The challenges facing the Hill Country today are unprecedented, so it's encouraging to see so many County Commissioners and staff from across the region demonstrate their commitment to finding solutions," said Grace Gilker, Hill Country Alliance Communities Program Manager.
 "There's a lot of work ahead, but participants have asked that we continue convening this group to make sure that work gets done."

-The Nov.
-18 County-to-County Workshop was the third such workshop of the year, following earlier meetings in March and June.
+The November 18 County to County Workshop was the third such workshop of the year, following earlier meetings in March and June.
 This ongoing collaboration is driven by its host commissioners and supported by nonprofit partners Hill Country Alliance, Greater Edwards Aquifer Alliance, Comal Conservation, the Cibolo Conservancy and the Cibolo Center for Conservation.